mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 **Expansive Framing**
 Another similar approach to the semantic wave is that of expansive framing.
 The core idea of this approach is to meet similar abstract concepts in different

+**PRIMM**

+PRIMM stands for Predict, Run, Investigate, Modify and Make.
+This has been promoted extensively in resources pitched at teachers in recently years.
+It has been extended from a more open framework Use, Modify and Create.

+For a good summary of this approach see articles in Hello World.